 Relief Continues For Now

-Relief from the summer sizzle continues the next two days with no humidity and temperatures rising comfortably through the 80s.
-Save yourself some cash and open the windows tonight!
+yourself some cash and open the windows tonight!
 Temperatures will tumble into the 50s.
 I love a cool summer night.

 Warmest 12 Months On Record For The US!

-The lower 48 states just set a new record for the warmest 12 month period since record keeping began back in 1895!
+The lower 48 states just set a new record for the warmest 12 month period since

 The NOAA (National Oceanic and Atmospheric Administration) reports the average temperature in June for the contiguous US was 71.2 degrees.
 That's a full two degrees above the 20th century average.